Digital-Business-Council/Access-Point/docs/appendix_B.md

 ### Basic Flow
  1. The Sender populates the business document with the required information (identifier and scheme, document type and process);
  2. The Sender sends the business document to their Access Point;
- 3. The sending Access Point performs the business discovery process to obtain the capability of the recipient (which includes obtaining the service endpoint of the receiving Access Point)

-  a. <<include>> SUC005 – Lookup Participant’s Digital Capability;
+ 3. The sending Access Point performs the business discovery process to obtain the capability of the recipient (which includes obtaining the service endpoint of the receiving Access Point): a. <<include>> SUC005 – Lookup Participant’s Digital Capability;
  4. The sending Access Point sends the business document to the recipient’s nominated Access Point for the business document type;
  5. The receiving Access Point receives the business document successfully;
  6. The receiving Access Point sends the business document to the recipient;